xchainjs/xchainjs-lib/tools/txJammer/README.md

-  -w2, --wallet2 <file>            you must send in a json wallet -p2, --password2 <password>      you must send in a password for wallet 2 -d, --durationSeconds <number>   the seconds you want to run the txJammer for -p, --pauseTimeSeconds <number>  the seconds you want to pause between actions -u, --txAmountInUsd <min-max>    the value of each tx in USD terms -s, --configActions <config>     custom action configuration -s, --configSwap <config>        custom swap configuration
+  -w2, --wallet2 <file>            you must send in a json wallet -p2, --password2 <password>      you must send in a password for wallet 2 -d, --durationSeconds <number>   the seconds you want to run the txJammer for -p, --pauseTimeMSeconds <number>  the seconds you want to pause between actions -u, --txAmountInUsd <min-max>    the value of each tx in USD terms -s, --configActions <config>     custom action configuration -s, --configSwap <config>        custom swap configuration